 Eğer bu güzel şehirlerde yaşıyorsanız veya temasınız varsa, NDN sizlerden buralarla ilgili yeni bilgi ve aktivitelerle ilgili bilgi paylaşımlarınızı öğrenmek ister.

 New Destinations Network sitesinden şirketlerin/organizasyonların uluslararası tanıtım reklam ve promosyonlarını paylaşma fırsatı verir.

-A guided tour of the area is recommended, even though most of its famous attractions are only 5/10 minutes away from each other, but without explanation, they are nowhere near as interesting.
-It is strongly advised to use the services of an established and professional Tour Company, so visitors can get the best out of these amazing attractions and this stunning country.
+A guided tour of the area is recommended and it is strongly advised to use the services of an established and professional Tour Company, so visitors can get the best out of these amazing attractions and this stunning country.
 Pienti Travel and Tour Operator is the best in the business, so is highly recommended.